-Even popular and trendy Target finds itself with money-losing stores that it wants to shake loose.
+Even popular and trendy Target finds itself with money-losing stores that it needs to shake loose.

 The company said it would close a half-dozen by February, in what has become an annual event.
 The chain shuttered 13 in February 2018, and a dozen a year earlier.

 But don't worry, Target fans — you'll still have plenty of places to use your REDcard credit card.
-The discount retailer was planning to open roughly 20 new locations this year, primarily smaller stores.
+The retailer continues to grow and evolve.

 Stores closing in 2019: 8

 Kohl's has been in better shape than those department stores you find at the big enclosed malls.
 Experts say shoppers think Kohl's stores in strip shopping centers are less of hassle than going to the mall.

 Even so, the 2018 holiday shopping at Kohl's wasn't quite as good as expected, leading the company to shut down four money-losing stores early this year.
-The company has since announced that it's shutting down all four of its Off/Aisle discount stores.
+The company later announced that it was shutting down all four of its Off/Aisle discount stores.

-But the chain says the closings will be balanced out by the opening of four new stores, though they'll be smaller than the typical Kohl's.
+But the chain said the closings would be balanced out by the opening of four new stores, though they'll be smaller than the typical Kohl's.

 40. Lord & Taylor

 Stores closing in 2019: 9

-Meanwhile, L&T is hoping its survival will come via a unique new partnership with Walmart: A Lord & Taylor site within Walmart's website will feature over 125 upscale brands.
+Meanwhile, L&T is hoping its survival will come via a unique new partnership with Walmart: A Lord & Taylor site is now found within Walmart's website and offers shoppers 125 upscale brands.

 Stores closing in 2019: 11

 The British fast-fashion chain Topshop got a star-studded welcome when it invaded America in 2009, with celebrities including rapper Jay-Z and supermodel Kate Moss celebrating the opening of the first U.S. store in New York.

-Now, after just 10 years, Topshop is already making an exit.
-It plans to wind down all 11 of its Topshop and Topman stores in the U.S., in cities that also include Chicago, Los Angeles, Houston, Miami and San Diego.
+Now, after just 10 years, Topshop has already made an exit.
+It wound down all 11 of its Topshop and Topman stores in the U.S., in cities that also include Chicago, Los Angeles, Houston, Miami and San Diego.

-The chain's parent company has filed for bankruptcy, blaming "challenging retail headwinds, changing consumer habits and ever-increasing online competition."
+The chain's parent company filed for bankruptcy, blaming "challenging retail headwinds, changing consumer habits and ever-increasing online competition."

 Stores closing in 2019: 15